michael-sayapin/sayap_in/content/posts/on-iot-protocols.md

 Lightweight Machine to Machine protocol is a more opinionated IoT protocol that includes, beyond simple messaging, specifications for device management, provisioning, lifecycle, and configuration.

-Original LwM2M v.1.0 circa 2017 used CoAP over UDP (or, yukes, SMS) as transport, version v.1.1 added TCP with optional TLS security, and the freshly baked v.1.2 (out in Nov 2020) supports HTTP and MQTT as transport.
+Original LwM2M v.1.0 circa 2017 used CoAP over UDP (or, yikes, SMS) as transport, version v.1.1 added TCP with optional TLS security, and the freshly baked v.1.2 (out in Nov 2020) supports HTTP and MQTT as transport.

 This protocol operates on a structured representation of devices: